Lesson video

 Let's take a moment to pause and check our understanding.

-Explain how you know Laura is correct using what you've learned about the artefacts found.
+Explain how you know Laura is correct using what you have learned about the artifacts found.

-Give yourself enough time and press play when you are ready to continue.
+So pause the video here, give yourself enough time, and press play when you're ready to continue.

-The artefacts found at Coppergate are evidence that the Vikings was skilled craftspeople.
+The artifacts found at Coppergate are evidence that the Vikings were skilled craftspeople.

 This coin die's design suggests that the Vikings in York believed in both Christianity and pagan gods.

-Peter and the sword and hammer would've been.
+Peter and the sword and hammer would have been.

-Many artefacts found at Coppergate were evidence that Viking York was a major hub for trade.
+Many artifacts found at Coppergate were evidence that Viking York was a major hub for trade.

 For example, when amber was discovered, it showed that the Vikings traded with Scandinavia and the Baltic region as this is where most amber was naturally found at the time.